walmartlabs/kubeman/README.md

 - Compare Two Pods
 - Test Containers Reachability: performs a ping check from one another for all selected pod-containers
    ![Container Reachability](/static/kubeman-pod-reachability.png)
-- Execute Pod Command: execute a command on all selected pod-containers (use '/c' to clear output, '&&' to concatenate multiple commands)
+- Execute Pod Command: execute a command on all selected pod-containers (use '/c' to clear output, '&&' to execute multiple commands)

 #### Istio Ingress Recipes
 These recipes let you view or analyze information related to Istio IngressGateway
 ###### Recipes:
-- View Ingress Details (shows details of IngressGateway service, its backing pods and containers, and a list of VirtualServices and Gateways defined in the cluster for ingress)
+- View Ingress Details: shows details of IngressGateway service, its backing pods and containers, and a list of VirtualServices and Gateways defined in the cluster for ingress
-- View Ingress Gateways and VirtualServices (a list of VirtualServices and Gateways defined in the cluster for ingress)
+- View Ingress Gateways and VirtualServices: a list of VirtualServices and Gateways defined in the cluster for ingress
-- Tail Ingress Logs, Tail Filtered Ingress Logs (let you check logs from all ingressgateway pods)
+- Tail Ingress Logs, Tail Filtered Ingress Logs: let you check logs from all ingressgateway pods
-- Execute Command on Ingress Pods (execute a command on all ingressgateway pods)
+- Execute Command on Ingress Pods: execute a command on all ingressgateway pods
-- Find Overlapping Gateways (finds gateways with same host+port)
+- Find Overlapping Gateways: finds gateways with same host+port
-- Gateways with Missing Certs (finds gateways for which the referenced TLS cert secret is missing)
+- Gateways with Missing Certs: finds gateways for which the referenced TLS cert secret is missing
-- Ingress Certs Report (a report of all gateways and matching virtualservices that are configured to use TLS certs)
+- Ingress Certs Report: a report of all gateways and matching virtualservices that are configured to use TLS certs
    ![Certs Report](/static/kubeman-certs-report.png)
-- Compare Ingress (compare ingressgateway details between two clusters)
+- Compare Ingress: compare ingressgateway details between two clusters
-- Service Reachability from IngressGateway (test ping-based reachability of service pods from an ingressgateway pod)
+- Service Reachability from IngressGateway: test ping-based reachability of service pods from an ingressgateway pod
    ![Service Reachability](/static/kubeman-service-reachability.png)
-- VirtualService Reachability from IngressGateway (test ping-based reachability of service pods backing a virtualservice from an ingressgateway pod)
+- VirtualService Reachability from IngressGateway: test ping-based reachability of service pods backing a virtualservice from an ingressgateway pod
-- IngressGateway Envoy Bootstrap, IngressGateway Envoy Clusters, IngressGateway Envoy Listeners, IngressGateway Envoy Routes, IngressGateway Envoy Stats, IngressGateway Envoy ServerInfo (view envoy configs and metrics from selected ingressgateway pods)
+- IngressGateway Envoy Bootstrap, IngressGateway Envoy Clusters, IngressGateway Envoy Listeners, IngressGateway Envoy Routes, IngressGateway Envoy Stats, IngressGateway Envoy ServerInfo: view envoy configs and metrics from selected ingressgateway pods
-- Compare Ingress Envoy Configs (compare envoy configs from two selected ingressgateway pods)
+- Compare Ingress Envoy Configs: compare envoy configs from two selected ingressgateway pods
-- Check Ingress Envoy Listen Status (reports whether ingressgateway pods are listening on ports present in envoy listener configs, for all ingressgateway pods)
+- Check Ingress Envoy Listen Status: reports whether ingressgateway pods are listening on ports present in envoy listener configs, for all ingressgateway pods
-- IngressGateway Config for Service (shows relevant envoy configs from an ingressgateway pod for a selected service)
+- IngressGateway Config for Service: shows relevant envoy configs from an ingressgateway pod for a selected service

 #### Istio Pilot Recipes
 These recipes let you view or analyze information related to Istio Pilot
 ###### Recipes:
-- Execute Command on Pilot Pods (execute a command on all pilot pods)
+- Execute Command on Pilot Pods: execute a command on all pilot pods
-- Tail Pilot Logs, Tail Filtered Pilot Logs (let you check logs from all pilot pods)
+- Tail Pilot Logs, Tail Filtered Pilot Logs: let you check logs from all pilot pods
-- View Pilot Metrics (metrics collected from pilot pods)
+- View Pilot Metrics: metrics collected from pilot pods
-- View Service Endpoints Known to Pilot (check endpoints that pilot is aware of for a selected service)
+- View Service Endpoints Known to Pilot: check endpoints that pilot is aware of for a selected service
-- View Envoy Clusters Config from Pilot, View Envoy Listeners Config from Pilot, View Envoy Routes Config from Pilot (check envoy configs that pilot has sent to a selected envoy proxy, including ingressgateway pods)
+- View Envoy Clusters Config from Pilot, View Envoy Listeners Config from Pilot, View Envoy Routes Config from Pilot: check envoy configs that pilot has sent to a selected envoy proxy, including ingressgateway pods
-- View Pilot-Envoy Sync Status (check sync status of pilot and various envoy proxies, including ingressgateway pods)
+- View Pilot-Envoy Sync Status: check sync status of pilot and various envoy proxies, including ingressgateway pods
-- Compare Pilot-Envoy Config (compare envoy configs from a selected envoy proxy and the corresponding configs from pilot)
+- Compare Pilot-Envoy Config: compare envoy configs from a selected envoy proxy and the corresponding configs from pilot
-- Compare Pilot-Envoy Listeners Config (compare envoy listeners configs from a selected envoy proxy and the corresponding configs from pilot)
+- Compare Pilot-Envoy Listeners Config: compare envoy listeners configs from a selected envoy proxy and the corresponding configs from pilot

 #### Envoy Proxy Recipes
 These recipes let you view or analyze information related to envoy proxies deployed as a part of Istio mesh
 ###### Recipes:
-- List Envoy Proxies (see a list of all envoy proxies running in the cluster)
+- List Envoy Proxies: see a list of all envoy proxies running in the cluster
-- Envoy Sidecar Injection Report (list of namespaces that have sidecar injection enabled)
+- Envoy Sidecar Injection Report: list of namespaces that have sidecar injection enabled
-- Tail Envoy Logs (check logs of a selected envoy proxy)
+- Tail Envoy Logs: check logs of a selected envoy proxy
-- Envoy Bootstrap Config, Envoy Clusters Config, Envoy Listeners Config, Envoy Routes Config, Envoy Stats, Envoy ServerInfo (view envoy configs and metrics from selected envoy proxies)
+- Envoy Bootstrap Config, Envoy Clusters Config, Envoy Listeners Config, Envoy Routes Config, Envoy Stats, Envoy ServerInfo: view envoy configs and metrics from selected envoy proxies
-- Compare Envoy Configs (compare envoy configs from two selected envoy proxies)
+- Compare Envoy Configs: compare envoy configs from two selected envoy proxies

 #### More Istio Recipes
 Sundry recipes related to Istio